TinyTigerPan/BCKD/README.md

 ## Cite
 ```
-@article{yang2023bridging,
-  title={Bridging Cross-task Protocol Inconsistency for Distillation in Dense Object Detection},
+@InProceedings{Yang_2023_ICCV,
-  author={Yang, Longrong and Zhou, Xianpan and Li, Xuewei and Qiao, Liang and Li, Zheyang and Yang, Ziwei and Wang, Gaoang and Li, Xi},
+    author    = {Yang, Longrong and Zhou, Xianpan and Li, Xuewei and Qiao, Liang and Li, Zheyang and Yang, Ziwei and Wang, Gaoang and Li, Xi},
-  journal={arXiv preprint arXiv:2308.14286},
-  year={2023}
+    title     = {Bridging Cross-task Protocol Inconsistency for Distillation in Dense Object Detection},
+    booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
+    month     = {October},
+    year      = {2023},
+    pages     = {17175-17184}
 }
 ```